NIST Cybersecurity Framework: A Comprehensive Guide

 In addition to these obvious benefits of bolstering your cybersecurity plan, here are some other reasons that you may not have considered:

-1. Attract high-value customers
+1. Attract High-Value Customers

 Information security is much more than a necessity or a costly obligation.
 Attaining a high degree of security is now a major part of the value proposition.
-This is especially true for sectors such as defense, healthcare, and legal, in which a brand’s reputation depends heavily on the organization’s ability to protect its clients’ sensitive data.
+This is especially true for sectors such as defense, healthcare, finance, and legal, in which a brand’s reputation depends heavily on the organization’s ability to protect its clients’ sensitive data.
 With improved cybersecurity comes a positive ripple effect across supply chains.
 This makes your organization more attractive to potential suppliers, customers, and investors.

-2. Achieve security alignment
+2. Achieve Security Alignment

 No longer is there a disconnect between the demands of cybersecurity and broader business goals and priorities.
 More experts now realize the truth: cybersecurity is everyone’s responsibility, and business success depends on it.
 The NIST Cybersecurity Framework addresses the needs of risk management and alignment with business needs.
 Since corporate executives understand this very well, security budgets can be better justified and allocated accordingly.